honzikv/multimodal-document-processing-thesis/README.md

 The following is required to run the experiments:

-- Anaconda, miniconda, or other tool that can easily setup new Python 3.9 environment
+- Anaconda, miniconda, or similar tool that can easily setup new Python 3.9 environment
 - 8+ GB of RAM and ideally a discrete GPU with 8+ GB of VRAM for faster training
 - Tesseract OCR installed and registered in the PATH

 ### Installation

+1. Download the dataset, e.g. via `git clone https://github.com/honzikv/heimatkunde-dataset`
-1. Install Tesseract (https://tesseract-ocr.github.io/tessdoc/Installation.html) either via package manager (e.g. `sudo apt install tesseract-ocr
+2. Install Tesseract (https://tesseract-ocr.github.io/tessdoc/Installation.html) either via your package manager (e.g. `sudo apt install tesseract-ocr
 `) or build it from source.
     - Tesseract needs to be registered in the PATH for the scripts to be runnable
     - You need to copy the pre-trained fraktur model `fraktur_custom.tessdata` from the `ocr` directory to the tessdata directory.
 This directory should be in the install path of Tesseract.
-2. Create new conda environment and install all dependencies:
+3. Create new conda environment and install all dependencies:
    - `conda create --name multimodal python=3.9`
    - `conda activate multimodal`
    - Install PyTorch - navigate to https://pytorch.org/get-started/locally/ for details